|Courtesy of www.DaliPaintings.com|

 In his painting, Dali assimilates shadowy outlines of objects and uses the dreamlike quality in the way the watch twists and its broken pieces unexplainably float above it.
 Also, the ghostly way the watch drapes over one edge

 of the box as if melting.
 The watch seems to be pulling apart and stretching.
 It may denote Dali's belief that time passing brings eventual destruction.

-In Soft Watch at the Moment of Explosion, Dali incorporates a great deal of color juxtaposition.
+In The Melting Watch, Salvador Dali incorporates a great deal of color juxtaposition.
 Most of the background consists of deep browns and gold and is contrasted by the white clock in the center of the painting.
 Dali's painting also displays surreal objects, although most of these are in the foreground (a moth, a fly and a bizarre clock).
 In the background, we see a small cluster of mountains.